 Note that this operator ensures a full separation between the vorticity and horizontal divergence fields (see Appendix C).
-It is only equal to a Laplacian applied to each component in Cartesian coordinates, not on the sphere.
+It is only equal to a Laplacian applied on each component in Cartesian coordinate, not on the sphere.

-The horizontal/vertical second order (Laplacian type) operator used to diffuse horizontal momentum in the z-coordinate therefore takes the following form :
+The horizontal/vertical second order (Laplacian type) operator used to diffuse horizontal momentum in z-coordinate takes therefore the following expression :